THC vs. CBD: Which Is Right for You?

 If patients abide by the rules of their respective state’s medical marijuana program, they will not be subject to criminal prosecution by local and state authorities.
 The Rohrabacher-Farr Amendment of 2014 prohibits the Justice Department from spending funds to interfere with the implementation of state medical cannabis laws.

 THC vs. CBD: Will I pass a drug test?

-Patients taking THC containing products should be advised that use will likely result in a positive test on a most employment-based drug screens.
-Most drug tests will not show positive for most CBD based products that are below the 0.3% threshold but certain high sensitivity tests might show positive.
-Pure CBD isolates contain no THC, but CBD products labeled as “Full Spectrum” contain the full entourage of cannabinoids and it is possible to show positive for THC despite not having psychoactive effects.
-For the most part, however, users can rest assured that most products marketed as CBD that are below 0.3% THC will not test positive for THC.
+Pure CBD isolates contain no THC, but CBD products labeled as “Full Spectrum” include the complete entourage of cannabinoids.
+As a result, it is possible to test positive for THC despite the product not having psychoactive effects.
+For the most part, however, users can rest assured that products marketed as CBD below 0.3% THC will not test positive for THC.

 When you break it all down, CBD and THC are two pieces of the same puzzle.
 Each has benefits apart from the others, but they work best when combined.

 Depending on the effect or benefit you’re trying to achieve, and how comfortable you are with the psychoactive effects of THC, CBD alone may do the trick.
 For maximum efficacy, though, you don’t have to settle for just THC or CBD.
 They always work best in tandem.